JuliaPy/PythonCall.jl/docs/src/compat.md

 # Compatability Tools

-Some packages require a little extra help to work nicely from `Python.jl`.
+Some packages require a little extra help to work nicely from `PythonCall.jl`.

 Some of these are "fixes" that are silently applied for you, and some are just extra functions to bridge a gap.
 We aim to keep these as minimal as possible.

 ## Stdlib

 Whenever a Python exception is displayed by Julia, `sys.last_traceback` and friends are set.
 This allows the post-mortem debugger `pdb.pm()` to work.
-Disable by setting `Python.CONFIG.sysautolasttraceback = false`.
+Disable by setting `PythonCall.CONFIG.sysautolasttraceback = false`.

 ## Tabular data & Pandas